sg893052/sonic-buildimage/L3/EVPN/EVPN VXLAN HLD.md

 Note that in case of L3VNI, FRR requires VRF to be configured with corresponding L3VNI, and also L3VNI is bound to VRF in Linux.
+FRR VRF to VNI configuration is automatically updated by bgpcfgd service when VRF to VNI mapping is configured using "config vrf add_vrf_vni_map " command.

 Below Linux operation is performed by intfmgr when interface is bound to VRF.

 ```
 ip link set dev Vlan100 master <vrf>